 The 7 Ts include but are not limited to the following considerations:

-As Product People, our role is to pay attention to internal and external triggers that may disrupt the way our organisation competes.
+As Product People, our role is to pay attention to internal and external triggers that may disrupt the way our organization competes.
 More often than not, there are multiple triggers that indicate that we need to make a change in the way we interact and deliver value to the market.

 It is difficult not to consider transformation as a large, onerous project.
 The word “transformation” itself suggests that significant effect is going to be needed.